robertorcosta/azure-docs.pt-br/articles/active-directory/hybrid/how-to-connect-password-hash-synchronization.md

 - Em geral, a sincronização de hash de senha é mais simples de implementar do que um serviço de federação.
 Ela não exige quaisquer servidores adicionais e elimina a dependência de um serviço de federação altamente disponível para autenticar usuários.
 - A sincronização de hash de senha também pode ser habilitada além da federação.
 Ela pode ser usada como um fallback se seu serviço de federação sofrer uma interrupção.

-## <a name="password-hash-sync-process-for-azure-ad-domain-services"></a>Processo de sincronização de hash de senha para Azure AD Domain Services
+## <a name="password-hash-sync-process-for-azure-ad-domain-services"></a>Password hash sync process for Azure AD Domain Services

-Se você usar Azure AD Domain Services para fornecer autenticação herdada para aplicativos e serviços que precisam usar Keberos, LDAP ou NTLM, alguns processos adicionais fazem parte do fluxo de sincronização de hash de senha.
-Azure AD Connect usa o seguinte processo adicional para sincronizar os hashes de senha para o Azure AD para uso no Azure AD Domain Services:
+If you use Azure AD Domain Services to provide legacy authentication for applications and services that need to use Keberos, LDAP, or NTLM, some additional processes are part of the password hash synchronization flow.
+Azure AD Connect uses the additional following process to synchronize password hashes to Azure AD for use in Azure AD Domain Services:

 > [!IMPORTANT]
-> Azure AD Connect sincroniza somente os hashes de senha herdados quando você habilita o Azure AD DS para seu locatário do Azure AD.
-As etapas a seguir não serão usadas se você usar apenas Azure AD Connect para sincronizar um ambiente de AD DS local com o Azure AD.
+> Azure AD Connect should only be installed and configured for synchronization with on-premises AD DS environments.
+It's not supported to install Azure AD Connect in an Azure AD DS managed domain to synchronize objects back to Azure AD.
 >
-> Se seus aplicativos herdados não usam autenticação NTLM ou associações simples LDAP, recomendamos que você desabilite a sincronização de hash de senha NTLM para o Azure AD DS.
-Para obter mais informações, consulte [desabilitar pacotes de criptografia fracos e sincronização de hash de credencial NTLM](../../active-directory-domain-services/secure-your-domain.md).
+> Azure AD Connect only synchronizes legacy password hashes when you enable Azure AD DS for your Azure AD tenant.
+The following steps aren't used if you only use Azure AD Connect to synchronize an on-premises AD DS environment with Azure AD.
+>
+> If your legacy applications don't use NTLM authentication or LDAP simple binds, we recommend that you disable NTLM password hash synchronization for Azure AD DS.
+For more information, see [Disable weak cipher suites and NTLM credential hash synchronization](../../active-directory-domain-services/secure-your-domain.md).

-1. Azure AD Connect recupera a chave pública para a instância do locatário do Azure AD Domain Services.
+1. Azure AD Connect retrieves the public key for the tenant's instance of Azure AD Domain Services.
-1. Quando um usuário altera sua senha, o controlador de domínio local armazena o resultado da alteração de senha (hashes) em dois atributos:
-    * *unicodePwd* para o hash de senha NTLM.
-    * *supplementalCredentials* para o hash de senha Kerberos.
-1. Azure AD Connect detecta alterações de senha por meio do canal de replicação de diretório (alterações de atributo que precisam ser replicadas para outros controladores de domínio).
-1. Para cada usuário cuja senha foi alterada, Azure AD Connect executa as seguintes etapas:
-    * Gera uma chave simétrica do AES de 256 bits aleatória.
-    * Gera um vetor de inicialização aleatória necessário para a primeira rodada de criptografia.
+1. When a user changes their password, the on-premises domain controller stores the result of the password change (hashes) in two attributes:
+    * *unicodePwd* for the NTLM password hash.
+    * *supplementalCredentials* for the Kerberos password hash.
+1. Azure AD Connect detects password changes through the directory replication channel (attribute changes needing to replicate to other domain controllers).
+1. For each user whose password has changed, Azure AD Connect performs the following steps:
+    * Generates a random AES 256-bit symmetric key.
+    * Generates a random initialization vector needed for the first round of encryption.
-    * Extrai hashes de senha Kerberos dos atributos *supplementalCredentials* .
+    * Extracts Kerberos password hashes from the *supplementalCredentials* attributes.
-    * Verifica a configuração de *SyncNtlmPasswords* de configuração de segurança Azure AD Domain Services.
+    * Checks the Azure AD Domain Services security configuration *SyncNtlmPasswords* setting.
-        * Se essa configuração estiver desabilitada, o gerará um hash NTLM aleatório de alta entropia (diferente da senha do usuário).
-Esse hash é então combinado com os hashes de senha Kerberos exatos do atributo *supplementalCrendetials* em uma estrutura de dados.
-        * Se habilitado, combina o valor do atributo *unicodePwd* com os hashes de senha Kerberos extraídos do atributo *supplementalCredentials* em uma estrutura de dados.
-    * Criptografa a estrutura de dados única usando a chave simétrica AES.
+        * If this setting is disabled, generates a random, high-entropy NTLM hash (different from the user's password).
+This hash is then combined with the exacted Kerberos password hashes from the *supplementalCrendetials* attribute into one data structure.
+        * If enabled, combines the value of the *unicodePwd* attribute with the extracted Kerberos password hashes from the *supplementalCredentials* attribute into one data structure.
+    * Encrypts the single data structure using the AES symmetric key.
-    * Criptografa a chave simétrica AES usando a chave pública de Azure AD Domain Services do locatário.
+    * Encrypts the AES symmetric key using the tenant's Azure AD Domain Services public key.
-1. Azure AD Connect transmite a chave simétrica criptografada AES, a estrutura de dados criptografada que contém os hashes de senha e o vetor de inicialização para o Azure AD.
-1. O Azure AD armazena a chave simétrica criptografada AES, a estrutura de dados criptografada e o vetor de inicialização para o usuário.
-1. O Azure AD envia por push a chave simétrica criptografada AES, a estrutura de dados criptografada e o vetor de inicialização usando um mecanismo de sincronização interno em uma sessão HTTP criptografada para Azure AD Domain Services.
+1. Azure AD Connect transmits the encrypted AES symmetric key, the encrypted data structure containing the password hashes, and the initialization vector to Azure AD.
+1. Azure AD stores the encrypted AES symmetric key, the encrypted data structure, and the initialization vector for the user.
+1. Azure AD pushes the encrypted AES symmetric key, the encrypted data structure, and the initialization vector using an internal synchronization mechanism over an encrypted HTTP session to Azure AD Domain Services.
-1. Azure AD Domain Services recupera a chave privada para a instância do locatário do Azure Key Vault.
+1. Azure AD Domain Services retrieves the private key for the tenant's instance from Azure Key vault.
-1. Para cada conjunto de dados criptografado (representando a alteração de senha de um único usuário), Azure AD Domain Services executa as seguintes etapas:
-    * Usa sua chave privada para descriptografar a chave simétrica AES.
-    * Usa a chave simétrica AES com o vetor de inicialização para descriptografar a estrutura de dados criptografada que contém os hashes de senha.
-    * Grava os hashes de senha Kerberos que ele recebe para o controlador de domínio Azure AD Domain Services.
-Os hashes são salvos no atributo *supplementalCredentials* do objeto de usuário que é criptografado para a chave pública do controlador de domínio Azure AD Domain Services.
+1. For each encrypted set of data (representing a single user's password change), Azure AD Domain Services then performs the following steps:
+    * Uses its private key to decrypt the AES symmetric key.
+    * Uses the AES symmetric key with the initialization vector to decrypt the encrypted data structure that contains the password hashes.
+    * Writes the Kerberos password hashes it receives to the Azure AD Domain Services domain controller.
+The hashes are saved into the user object's *supplementalCredentials* attribute that is encrypted to the Azure AD Domain Services domain controller's public key.
-    * Azure AD Domain Services grava o hash de senha NTLM recebido para o controlador de domínio Azure AD Domain Services.
-O hash é salvo no atributo *unicodePwd* do objeto de usuário que é criptografado para a chave pública do controlador de domínio Azure AD Domain Services.
+    * Azure AD Domain Services writes the NTLM password hash it received to the Azure AD Domain Services domain controller.
+The hash is saved into the user object's *unicodePwd* attribute that is encrypted to the Azure AD Domain Services domain controller's public key.

 ## <a name="enable-password-hash-synchronization"></a>Permitir a sincronização de hash de senha